ffmpv/ffmpv/DOCS/man/af.rst

         Whether to normalize when remixing channel layouts (default: auto).
         ``auto`` uses the value set by ``--audio-normalize-downmix``.
     ``o=<string>``
-        Set AVOptions on the SwrContext or AVAudioResampleContext.
-These should be documented by FFmpeg or Libav.
+        Set AVOptions on the SwrContext.
+These should be documented by FFmpeg.

 ``lavcac3enc[=options]``
     Encode multi-channel audio to AC-3 at runtime using libavcodec.
 Supports